-Often, the arrested individuals ask that the websites remove their photos.
+Often, the arrested individuals ask websites to remove their photos.
 And of course they can, as long as they pay a hefty fee.
-This practice has sparked several lawsuits against these websites, usually claiming extortion.
+This is essentially a scam which has sparked several lawsuits against these websites, usually claiming extortion.
 But thanks to new laws, policies from Google, and action by credit card companies, the booming industry making that used to make money featuring mugshots online has all but gone bust.

 New Mugshot Removal Laws

 Lawmakers are working to shut down these websites which have hidden behind the first amendment by allowing citizens to file a lawsuit against them.
 Georgia state representative Roger Bruce introduced a new law that now makes it a crime for websites to charge Georgia citizens to have their mugshot removed.
 Websites will now have 30 days to remove a photo, and noncompliance is a violation of the law.
 Here’s a list of the 18 states that currently ban arrest websites from charging mugshot removal fees as of 2018:

 While mugshot extortion laws are slowly starting to be introduced in different states, including Oregon, Google and major credit card companies have moved swiftly to shut down the practice.
 Google launched a new algorithm in October 2013 specifically targeting mugshot sites.
 As a result, webpages hosting arrest photos were pushed down or removed.
 While mugshots can still be found online, the damaging photos may no longer rank in the top results for a person’s name.

 Payment Processors Abandon Mugshot Websites